davhunt/instruments/via/readme.md

 ### Translations
 The Spanish US/LatAm version of the self report is drawn directly from the ABCD study.
 The initial question added was translated by members of the NDCLab as part of the MASI.
+The translation for this question was, however, designed to align with the existing language in the VIA.

 ### References